tox-dev/tox/docs/example/basic.rst

     [tox]
     envlist = py27,py36
     [testenv]
-    deps=pytest # or 'nose' or ...
-    commands=pytest  # or 'nosetests' or ...
+    # install testing framework
+    # ... or install anything else you might need here
+    deps=pytest
+    # run the tests
+    # ... or run any other command line tool you need to run here
+    commands=pytest

 To sdist-package, install and test your project, you can now type at the command prompt: